Wildlife Acoustics: Song Meter Micro 2

+This is a compact acoustic recorder that can be used to record birds, amphibians, insects, and general soundscapes.
+The microphone is capable of a sample rate from 8 kHz to 256 kHz.
+The device works on 4 AA alkaline or rechargeable NiMH batteries with a recording life of 280 hours.
+Both desktop computer and mobile smartphone applications (iOS and Android) can be used to configure the device.
+The Song Meter Micro 2 comes with a weatherproof polycarbonate housing that can be mounted on trees, rocks, or other substrates for recording in the field.
+Recordings can be saved on a microSD card for download using card reader or using the mobile application.

 Obsolete products

 Song Meter SM2 digital field recorder

 The company has sold autonomous and weatherproof battery operated recorders called Song Meters for monitoring birds, frogs and other wildlife since 2007.
 The device can record for up to 230 hours spread out over months and can be programmed to record at specific times of day.
 In addition to the standard omnidirectional microphone, the company also sells a directional microphone for recording night flight calls of migrating birds as well a hydrophone that can be attached for monitoring underwater.

 Song Meter SM2BAT long-term passive bat recorder

 In April 2009, Wildlife Acoustics released an ultrasonic capable version of the SM2BAT.
 The bat detector records in full spectrum at 192 kHz sample rate and the files can be converted to zero-cross files in post processing.
 The SM2BAT can record two channels simultaneously allowing a second microphone to be mounted up to 100m away from the recorder.
 With 4 SDHC cards the device can record about 240 nights of bat calls.
 In August 2009 a one channel 384 kHz sample rate version was added to allow recording of higher frequency bats common in some areas of Europe.